bucanero/PS4CheatsManager/README.md

 # Online Database

-The application also provides direct access to the Online [Cheat](https://github.com/GoldHEN/GoldHEN_Cheat_Repository) and [Patch](https://github.com/GoldHEN/GoldHEN_Patch_Repository) database, the official GoldHEN repository of cheat and custom game patch files for PlayStation 4 games.
+The application also provides direct access to the Online [Cheat](https://github.com/GoldHEN/GoldHEN_Cheat_Repository) and [Patch](https://github.com/GoldHEN/GoldHEN_Patch_Repository) databases, the official GoldHEN repositories of cheats and custom game patches for PlayStation 4 games.

 # Credits